WonkySpecs/mars-rover/README.md

 ## Usage

 ```
-python main.py [FILE]
+python main.py [FILE] [OPTIONS]

 ARGS:
     <FILE>
-        The path to a file to read an input for.
+        The path to a file to read input from.
 If omitted, user will be
         prompted to enter values interactively

+OPTIONS:
+    -a, --animated
+        Show the steps of the simulation

+    -h, --help
+        Display help information
 ```

 The two examples from the brief are included in the `examples` folder - try them out with `python main.py examples/example-1` from this directory.